 What’s going on between the Gut and the Skin?

 The gut regulates so many functions in the body.
-The truth is that if you can heal your gut you can heal any disease.

 I can confidently state this, again, because of the science.
 Almost all disease stems from inflammation in your body.
 Whether you’re dealing with obesity, acne or a terminal illness.